 What decisions can't be made?

 Decisions that cannot be made for another person under the Mental Capacity Act, include the decision to get married or consenting to sex.
-Read the Mental Capacity Act Code of Practice for full information on this.
+Read the Mental Capacity Act Code of Practice PDF for full information on this.

 Involve me - a practical guide